Fayetteville Workers’ Compensation Lawyer

 Can an Independent Contractor File a Workers Comp Claim?

 Workers’ compensation insurance in Georgia doesn’t cover independent contractors.
 However, some employers may try to take advantage of this loophole and misclassify employees as independent contractors.
 If you believe your employer has misclassified you as an independent contractor, Workers’ Compensation Lawyers Coalition can help you determine if you are an employee.
-If we find out that you’ve been misclassified, we will help you file a Fayetteville workers’ compensation claim.
+If our workers’ comp lawyers find out that you’ve been misclassified, we will help you file a Fayetteville workers’ compensation claim.

 Workers' compensation claim form, concept Fayetteville workers' compensation lawyer